publicdocs/uscode/assets/md/titles/usc23/us/usc/t23/ch1/m__us_usc_t23_s121.md

 >         “(1) assume all risk for preliminary engineering costs incurred prior to project authorization; and

->         “(2) be responsible for ensuring and demonstrating to the Secretary \[of Transportation\] that all applicable cost eligibility conditions are met after the authorization is received.
+>         “(2) be responsible for ensuring and demonstrating to the Secretary that all applicable cost eligibility conditions are met after the authorization is received.

 >     “(e)  __Restrictions__  __.—__